clerma/ohhsnap/_posts/help/2024-11-21-why-are-some-of-my-photos-watermarked-and-how-can-i-remove-it-.md

 title: |
   Why Are Some of My Photos Watermarked and How Can I Remove It?
 description: >-
-  Find out if our photo booths print photos, and learn about the different print options available, including digital-only booths and customizable prints for your event.
+  Learn why some of your photos may have a watermark and how to easily access and download high-resolution, watermark-free images from your Ohh Snap event.
 keywords: >-
-  photo booth rental, photo booth rental,photo booth print options, does the photo booth print, photo booth print services, digital photo booth, print, and digital photo booths, photo booth printing, event photo booth prints, print options for photo booths, customized photo booth prints, photo booth rentals with prints
+  watermarked photo booth images, remove watermark photo booth, high-resolution photo download, watermark-free photos, photo booth download pin, photo booth gallery, download photos without watermark, Ohh Snap photo booth FAQ, print photos without watermark
 author: Ohh Snap
 categories:
   - After Event